 It’s easier to be creative when you have a buddy to brainstorm with.
 Each student must grab a creative partner (or two!) to form a team.
 Each team should then select a challenge to address.

 As the name suggests, World Series Innovation celebrates innovation!
 We encourage students to think outside the box and aim to provide new solutions to the challenges presented.

 *Teams should have at least two but no more than three members, age 13-24.

 NFTE has some warm-up materials that will help you enter creative mode.
 Download the toolkit here.
 We recommend using at least 90 minutes to prepare for the challenge and at least another 90 minutes for brainstorming and submissions.
-This includes creating a commercial storyboard and script for a 60-second commercial.
+This includes creating a commercial storyboard and script for a 60-second commercial, then recording your commercial.

-Completed submissions are due by December 14, 2017.
+Completed submissions, including the 60-second commercial, are due by December 5, 2018.
 A panel of judges will select the top ten submissions in each challenge category.

 From the top ten submissions, three category finalists will be chosen by a committee of elite judges from the sponsoring organization.
 The three finalists will go head-to-head in a public, online vote.
 The people’s choice voting will be combined with the judges’ scores to select one winning team in each challenge.

 In the World Series of Innovation toolkit, you will find a Submission Form Worksheet.
 Judges will rate each pitch by scoring responses to each numbered question on this worksheet.

-The two winning teams in each category will receive a prize of $2,000 to share, and a prize of $500 for their school or other community nonprofit organization.
+The winning team in each category will receive a prize of $1,500 to share, plus a prize of $500 payable to their school or other community nonprofit organization.
 If a winning team is not affiliated with a school or nonprofit, they may choose a school or nonprofit to receive this portion of the prize.

 Runners up will receive a prize of $300 for the team to share.